RouteZeroSecurity/PacketSprinter/README.md

 3. **Server Behavior Dependency**:
    - The effectiveness of race condition testing relies heavily on how the target server processes concurrent requests.

+4. **BApp Store Availability**:
+   - This extension is currently not listed in the BApp Store (although it has been submitted to PortSwigger and is undergoing review).
+For now, please follow the steps delineated below in **Setup Instructions**.

 ---